Direct Primary Care: What It Is, Its Main Benefits, and How to Start a DPC Practice

 Referrals & Partnerships

-Word-of-mouth referrals are among the most potent tools for your Direct Care Practice to attract new patients.
+Word-of-mouth or patient testimonials are among the most potent tools for your Direct Care Practice to attract new patients.
 A happy patient can advocate for your practice and bring many others to you.
 Therefore, regularly engaging with them is key to strengthening these relationships.

 Partnering with other healthcare providers can also be a great strategy.
 Establishing partnerships with local businesses, such as personal trainers and dentists, can open doors to new patient bases.
 Setting regular meetings with these partners allows for mutual promotion and referrals, functioning as a local DPC support network.
 Keep this in mind!